MrAusnadian/Harvard-CS50/00 - HTML and CSS.md

 #### Grid CSS
 Similar to Flexbox CSS.
 See <a href="./00 - HTML and CSS/14 - Grid.html">Grid</a> for an example of grid positioning.

+## SCSS

+The term SCSS is an acronym for Sassy Cascading Style Sheets.
+It is basically a more advanced and evolved variant of the CSS language.
+Natalie Weizenbaum and Chris Eppstein created it, and Hampton Catlin designed it.
+It comes with more advanced features- thus often called Sassy CSS.